Buying a House After Foreclosure 2023 – FHA, Conventional, VA, USDA, Non-QM

 Contrary to popular belief, it’s not just a matter of waiting long enough after foreclosure, although that’s part of it.

-What really determines whether you’ll be approved is how you’ve managed credit after the foreclosure.
+It’s all about how you’ve managed credit after the foreclosure.
 You usually must have impeccable credit for three to seven years afterward, depending on the loan program.

 Example approval scenario: You purchased a home when you were 22 before you knew how to budget or control spending.
 You went into foreclosure.
 You have since received new credit cards and an auto loan.
 You’ve made all payments on time, including rent, for seven years.
 You may be approved, despite early financial mismanagement.